Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ### Implementation Plan
 1. **Documentation**: Create a detailed document in KinOS outlining the steps and findings.
 2. **Workshop**: Propose discussions in the Discord channel to gather input on emotional representation.
+3. **Review Cycle**
-3. **Review Cycle**: Implement a structured review process for updates based on community feedback.
+   - **Feedback Integration Strategy**: Develop a systematic approach for incorporating community feedback into the AI emotional representation guidelines, ensuring insights from musicians and emotional psychologists are well integrated into the framework's ongoing development.: Implement a structured review process for updates based on community feedback.

 ### Key Relationships
 - Collaborate closely with AI developers, musicians, and emotional psychologists to expand the framework’s depth and practicality.